smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 # SCONE Manageability & Operational considerations
 This sections describes how SCONE protocol can be supported on a 3GPP network including supporting SCONE packets over a given PDU session as defined within the 3GPP specifications.
+This section describes how the SCONE protocol can be deployed and managed within 3GPP networks, including support for SCONE packets over established PDU sessions.
+Building on the applicability of SCONE signaling in mobile networks, network elements such as the UPF (5G) and P-GW (4G) can provide throughput advice while ensuring that signaling occurs per flow without requiring changes to existing data paths.

+Operational considerations include:
+- PDU Session Awareness: SCONE signaling occurs over established PDU sessions, allowing network elements to identify the UE and application flows for which throughput advice is relevant.
+- Per-Flow Signaling: Throughput advice is applied on a per-application or per-4-tuple basis, enabling precise rate guidance without impacting unrelated traffic.
+- Dynamic Updates: Network conditions such as congestion, radio resource availability, or sudden changes in user load may require frequent updates to throughput advice.
+The network element must be capable of generating updated SCONE signals dynamically to maintain Quality of Experience (QoE) for applications.
+- Conformance Monitoring: Network elements providing SCONE advice should have mechanisms to measure compliance with the advised throughput, either per flow or in aggregate, to ensure that rate guidance is effective.
+- Standards Compliance: All SCONE signaling occurs over the existing data path in accordance with 3GPP specifications, ensuring compatibility with established mobile core procedures and avoiding protocol changes.

+By addressing these operational considerations, SCONE can be managed effectively in mobile networks, enabling adaptive applications to optimize their performance while allowing operators to utilize network resources efficiently.

 ## 3GPP defined PDU Session establishment procedures
 The sections below provide an overview of high-level functions within the 3GPP specifications to support